 Just enter your email and get it sent to your inbox!
 Plus you’ll get new recipes from us every week!

-Both use venison shoulder which is tougher than other cuts and best if cooked for a longer time to get as tender as possible.
-You want your Stew Recipe Without Wine to be fork tender when done which does take some time vs. the tenderloin or back strap pieces.
+Shoulder is tougher than other cuts and best if cooked for a longer time to get as tender as possible so I typically will use that, or back strap pieces.
+You want your Stew Recipe Without Wine to be fork tender when done which does take some time so it is a good use of a tougher cut.
+I save tenderloin for steaks.

 Deer Tenderloin Recipe

-• Venison cut into bite size pieces like stew meat
+Venison meat should be cut into bite size pieces like stew meat essentially in order for it to get tender faster.

 Deer Shoulder Recipe